 The Highbank/Montalto Power Scheme is located in Canterbury in the South Island.
-The scheme draws from the Rangitata River via the 66km Rangitata diversion race that is used for local irrigation when it is dry.
-Irrigation takes priority in summer, when demand for electricity is lower; in winter when electricity demand increases, and demand for irrigation water reduces, the water is used for power generation purposes.
+The scheme draws water from the Rangitata River, via the 66km Rangitata diversion race which is also used for local irrigation.
+Irrigation takes priority in summer, when demand for electricity is lower.
+In winter, when electricity demand increases, and demand for irrigation water reduces, the water is used for power generation purposes.

 The Highbank Power Station was built from 1939-1945 and had a major electrical and ancillary equipment upgrade in 2002.
-The Montalto Power Station was commissioned in 1982 and also utilises the Ragitata diversion race.
+The Montalto Power Station was commissioned in 1982, and also utilises the Rangitata diversion race.
 The combined system of irrigation and generation causes generation volumes to vary but the approximate annual output for both stations is 98GWh.

-Figure 3.8 shows the Highbank Power Station and the associated flow recorders on, or in the vicinity of, the Highbank Power Station.
+Figure 3.8 shows the Highbank Power Station and the associated flow recorders on, or in its vicinity.
 Table 3.1 shows the site number, site name, and the length of record existing for the sites.

-Figure 3.8: Highbank Power Station location diagram
+Figure 3.8: Highbank Power Station and key locations